Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 }
 ```

-This is a `VerticalDecorator`, which will layout view of our `ThreeLabelTableViewCell` differently using same `Person` modal.
+This is a `VerticalDecorator`, which will layout views of our `ThreeLabelTableViewCell` differently using same `Person` modal.

-We just need to change the decalration of out `TableViewHandler` as below.
+We just need to change the declaration of our `TableViewHandler` as below.

 ```swift
 private lazy var tableViewDatasource: TableViewHandler<VerticalDecorator> = {